-We are committed to ensuring that all students are successful on their course.
-It is essential that students take each Grade seriously and make good progress.
+We are committed to ensuring that all students are successful in their studies.
+It is essential that students take their studies seriously and make good progress.
 We therefore expect students to have achieved the following at the end of each year:

-- At least a grade 3 in each subject - Be on track to successfully complete their Service as Action component - Grade 9 into Grade 10, students must also have made a successful start to their Personal Project
+- A final grade of at least '3' in each subject - Be on track to successfully complete their Service as Action component - During the transition from Grade 9 into Grade 10, students must also begin to engage with the MYP Personal Project

-If a student is unable to meet these targets, a student may be required to repeat the Grade.
+If a student is unable to meet these targets, a student may be required to repeat the year at the same grade level.

-Graduation from Grade 10
+Successfully completing Grade 10

-G10 MYP Graduation takes place in June each academic year.
-It is determined by performance in both academic and MYP Core components.
-These are finally assessed in the Q3 report.
-Students who graduate from G10 at GWA will achieve one of the following levels of certification or award:
+The Grade 10 MYP Celebration takes place in June each academic year.
+Graduation from Grade 10 is determined by performance in both academic and MYP Core components.
+These are finally assessed in the T3 report.

+Students who successfully graduate from Grade 10 at GWA will achieve one of the following levels of certification or award:

-Level Requirements GWA MYP Certificate Complete G10 with requisite attendance GWA MYP Academic Achievement Award (Honor Roll) Complete G10 with requisite attendance Achieve 5+ overall grade in all MYP subject areas in T3 report GWA MYP Merit Award Complete G10 with requisite attendance Successfully complete Service as Action portfolio (Meeting or Exceeding Expectations) Successfully complete Personal Project with a passing grade of 4+ GWA MYP Distinction Award Complete G10 with requisite attendance Achieve 5+ overall grade in all MYP subject areas in Q4 report Successfully complete Service as Action portfolio (Meeting or Exceeding Expectations) Successfully complete Personal Project with a passing grade of 4+ in every child
+Level Requirements GWA MYP Certificate Complete G10 with requisite attendance GWA MYP Academic Achievement Award (Honor Roll) Complete G10 with requisite attendance Achieve 5+ overall grade in all MYP subject areas in T3 report GWA MYP Merit Award Complete G10 with requisite attendance Successfully complete Service as Action portfolio (Meeting or Exceeding Expectations) Successfully complete Personal Project with a passing grade of 4+ GWA MYP Distinction Award Complete G10 with requisite attendance Achieve 5+ overall grade in all MYP subject areas in Q4 report Successfully complete Service as Action portfolio (Meeting or

+Exceeding Expectations) Successfully complete Personal Project with a passing grade of 4+ -- ---